alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### What did you struggle with?
 * Haven't heard back from comms- need to touch base with KP about this, realise its probably part of broader health strategy too
+  * EK - I've met with the comms lead with KP and SF - I will draft an overall comms strategy for health and then we can spin out a Roche plan/strat from that.
+I'll share first draft with you so you can input into it.
-* November Knowledge share speaker- might just run it with Roche speaker
+* November Knowledge share speaker- might just run it with Roche speaker.

 #### What would you like to work on next week?
 * Further check-ins with the scholars